psfoley/openfl/docs/tutorial.docker.rst

   Successfully tagged tfl_agg:0.1
   $

-3. Create several aliases to simplify the docker usage.
-First, we create an alias to run the docker container.
+3. Create a shell alias to run the docker container for the aggregator.
 We map the local volume `./bin/` to the docker container.

 .. code-block:: console